alvo254/AWS-SAA/AWS Snowball/Snowball.md

 ### Snowball Edge come in 2 sizes
 - 100 TB (83 TB of usable space)
 - **100 TB Clusterd** (45 TB per node)

+## Snowmobile
+A 45-foot long ruggedized shipping container, pulled by a semi-tracker truck.
+Transfer upto **100PB** per snowmobile

+AWS personnel will help you connect you network to the snowmobile and when data transfer is complete they'll drive it back to AWS to import into s3 and glacier

+### Security features
+GPS tracking
+Alarm monitoring
+24/7 video suerveillance
+An escort security vehicle while in transit(optional)